 Financial Conduct Authority

-The FCA took on regulation of CMCs in April 2019.
+The FCA took on regulation of certain CMCs in April 2019.

 With the exception of payment protection insurance, which has a 20% cap, there are no set fee limits in place that govern what CMCs can charge.